-Allows you to restart the projector immediately within 90 seconds after turning it
+Allows you to restart the projector immediately within 90 seconds after turning it off.

-1 , Panel Key Lock With the control keys on the projector locked, you can prevent your projector settings from being changed accidentally (by children, for example).
-When the Panel Key Lock is on, no control keys on the projector will operate except () POWER.
-To release panel key lock, press and hold ► (the right key) for 3 seconds on the projector or turn this function off using the remote control.
-Security Settings If you turn off the projector without disabling panel key lock, the projector will still be in locked status the next time it is turned on.
-Change Password See Utilizing the password function on page 25.
-Power On Lock See Utilizing the password function on page 25.
-Web Control Lock See Using web control lock on page 27.
+Security Settings

+See Utilizing the password function on page 24.

 Baud Rate Selects a baud rate that is identical with your computer's so that you can connect the projector using a suitable RS-232 cable and update or download the projector's firmware.
 This function is intended for qualified service personnel.
 HDMI Equalizer Adjusts the equalizer gain settings for an HDMI signal.
 The higher the setting, the stronger the gain value.
 If there are more than one HDMI port on the projector, select the HDMI port first before adjusting the value.
-MHL Power Switch Disables or enables 5V power output for HDMI2/MHL port.
-When selecting Off , the projector provides 5V power through the USB TYPE-A port.
 Reset Settings Returns all of the adjustments you've made for the Settings menu to the factory preset values.